Office of the Long-Term Care Ombudsman

 Kansas’s Long-Term Care Ombudsman Program was founded in 1975 as a result of the federal Older Americans Act, which grants a special set of residents' rights to individuals who live in long-term care facilities such as nursing homes, assisted living facilities, and other adult care homes.
 Staff and volunteer ombudsmen seek to ensure the health, safety, welfare and rights of these residents throughout Kansas.

 The Ombudsman Program operates under the authority of federal and state law.
-Click HERE to read the state statutes regarding the Ombudsman Program.
+Read the state statutes regarding the Ombudsman Program.

 Contacting our Program

-If you or your loved one need the assistance of an ombudsman, would like to learn more about the Long-Term Care Ombudsman Program, or talk with someone about volunteering as an ombudsman, please contact a regional ombudsman office in your area.
-Click HERE to see contact information for our regional offices.
+If you or your loved one need the assistance of an ombudsman, want to learn more about the Long-Term Care Ombudsman Program, or talk with someone about volunteering as an ombudsman, please contact a regional ombudsman in your area.
+See contact information for our regional offices.

 Or, contact the State Ombudsman's office at: